About the Worthington Scholarship Foundation

 Rick Bedigian, Executive Director

-Jay McIntire, Program Director
+Jay McIntire, Director of Student Services and Support

 Jay comes to the Worthington Foundation with broad experience as an educator.
 After graduating from UMaine, he went on to earn a Masters’ degree in environmental education and to do advanced coursework in educational psychology and educational administration.
 He has served as a teacher, special education director, superintendent, university lecturer, researcher, non-profit executive director, and federal lobbyist.
 Jay brings to the foundation a passion for mentoring and advocacy, executive experience, and a love of Maine and its people.